 As described in our voting policy, we have a dedicated approach to climate-related proxy voting.
 Being a responsible investor, DPAM fully supports shareholders' and managements' ESG-related proposals, in alignment with its global commitment.
-This includes:
+Apart from the other commitments, this includes our commitment to the Net Zero Asset Management (NZAM) initiative, committing to achieving net zero greenhouse gas emissions by 2050 or sooner.